xspanger3770/ZejfSeis/arduino/README.md

 A Lehman type seismometer is a device used to detect ground motion caused by seismic activity.
 It uses a horizontal beam pendulum that is suspended from a stationary frame.
 The pendulum has a magnet attached to it and a copper coil is positioned nearby.
 When ground motion occurs, the magnet moves past the copper coil, inducing an electrical current which can be detected and recorded by a sensitive amplifier or data acquisition system.
 The Lehman seismometer is designed to be very sensitive, able to detect ground motion on the order of a few micrometers.

 There are a lot of tutorials online of how you can build one.
-You can also get an inspiration from my setup:
+You can also check my improvised, but surprisingly well working setup:

  <img src="https://user-images.githubusercontent.com/100421968/232200353-9d88fbe8-5430-4381-ad3f-09251e5ee6e8.jpg" width="700" title="Lehman seismometer in the basement">